Home

 Both January and April are the transition months since the weather is in a state of limbo and can't make up its mind.

-Hurricane Alice was a small hurricane which hit Anguilla on 2nd January 1955.
-It had sustained winds of around 120km/hr (75 miles/hr) and the rainfall was extremely intense.
+Hurricane Alice was the first hurricane ever recorded officially during the winter months in the Caribbean-Atlantic region.
+This hurricane formed well outside the usual Caribbean hurricane season dates.
+This hurricane was relatively weak and recorded an approximate central pressure of 987 millibars (mb) at its peak.
+It passed within 14 miles (23 kilometres) of Anguilla on 2nd January 1955 and produced sustained winds of around 120km/hr (75 miles/hr) during this time.
 There was no loss of life but 626 houses were either destroyed or badly damaged.
 The islands agriculture was ruined and shipping facilities were severely damaged.

 Hurricane Donna devastated Anguilla in early September 1960 with sustained winds of around 210-220km/hr (130-137 miles/hr).
 Thankfully, it began to weaken by the time it passed by Anguilla.
 Hurricane Donna destroyed nearly every building including the lighthouse and shipping facilities.
 It also completely devastated the islands crops.
 As a result of this hurricane, the building code in Anguilla was changed so nearly every house after this time is made out of concrete and other buildings are low-level apartments.